“It does not do to dwell on dreams and forget to live.”— Dumbledore (The Philosopher’s Stone)

 The AMEX office is a bit tough to find, we just happen to have been stopped by their agent.
-I thought it would be easy to look up, but I can't find any details on the office or whether this is a standing offer.
+I thought it would be easy to look up, but I can’t find any details on the office or whether this is a standing offer.
 I recall the office being on the right side towards the end of the CityWalk.
-I found a Yelp review that said it is a couple stores down from the LudoBird restaurant, but I couldn't see if on GoogleMaps.
+It does say American Express, so keep your eyes open.
+I found a Yelp review that said it is a couple stores down from the LudoBird restaurant, but I couldn’t find on GoogleMaps.

 Pro Tip: If you think you may want to do a ride such as Harry Potter’s Forbidden Journey more than once, hit that first (or at night) when wait times are ~15 minutes, without using your pass.

 Our Universal Express Pass included American Express Lounge access which was a nice perk.
 You also get this access if you purchase a VIP Experience or Universal Express ticket with any AMEX card.
 You would never know the lounge was there if you didn’t know to look.
 It is a near the Transformers 3D ride (awesome) on the lower level of the park.
 There’s a plain metal door that says “American Express Lounge” on a small sign.
 The lounge has a private restroom, comfy chairs, phone chargers, and complementary snacks and water.

 This was a bit misleading.
 They claim you get a 10% discount on food and merchandise, but you better read the fine print.
 For instance, it’s not available at The Wizarding World of Harry Potter, and of course you have to eat at the Three Broomsticks.
 Check the restrictions such as minimum spend and locations in advance as the savings can add up.
 You also may want to bookmark the page on your phone as the park employees didn’t seem to fully understand the policy.

 This benefit is available when you pay with any American Express® Credit or Charge Card, so not exclusive to the AMEX sign-up promotion.